Jethro Tull- Thick As a Brick 2- Ian Anderson

 IA : Yeah.
 And it suggests that you’re not terribly intellectually equipped at birth.
 Ya know, it does suggest that there is no salvation for you, just born that way and it’s not going to change.
 And it’s not a nice thing to say about anybody.
 But it is the sort of things that people, children, would say to each other.
 When I went to school in Northern England, those sort of terms were bantered about.
 Children can be very cruel to each other, and I think you have to learn quite quickly to not take offense, or if you do take offense you do have to learn that careful art of dodging, if not bullets, fists that are bigger than yours if you get upset with someone who’s the school bully, or the guy who rules the playground.
 And so you learn all of this stuff, it’s all part of good learning, to learn about people and how to steer yourself through that childhood version of society.
 But nonetheless, people do get bullied, people get hurt, it can dramatically affect the rest of their lives.
 Of course, this happens increasingly and very visibly in the internet world with cyber bullies in chat rooms ,and as you know and I know in our respective countries , with disastrous results.
 Where people who end up sometimes taking their own lives ‘cause they can’t handle that bullying.
 And that’s terribly sad.

 RB : Yeah, it is.
 Pete Townsend surprised me when he told me emphatically that The Who’s management, their record label, even other band members of The Who, all tried to dissuade him from following up the commercial and critical success of Tommy with another long-form effort.
-What about the opinions of your inner circle back then like Chris Wright and Terry Ellis, when it came time for Jethro Tull to follow up the original Thick as a Brick , what were the prevailing winds then ?
+What about the opinions of your inner circle back then, like Chrysalis record label owners Chris Wright and Terry Ellis, when it came time for Jethro Tull to follow up the original Thick as a Brick , what were the prevailing winds then ?

 IA: They weren’t even a gentle breeze, because I think we lived at a time then when record companies, managers, agents, and promoters accorded, perhaps unreasonably, to most artists the right for them to be self-determining their artistic future.
 So, I don’t really recall too much of the way of advice or interference from Jethro Tull managers or record companies, they were all by and large very supportive and, to some extent, “if the golden goose keeps laying, let’s not put it off its bodily functions, let’s leave well enough alone and hope it continues.“ But I think on the other hand Jethro Tull was given that artistic credibility.
 It seems it was part of the age and it spawned an enormous amount of creative effort.